-The TOE must prevent its operation outside the normal operating conditions where reliability and secure operation has not been proven or tested.
-This is to prevent errors.
-The environmental conditions may include voltage, clock frequency, temperature, or external energy fields.
+The TOE must indicate or prevent its operation outside the normal operating conditions where reliability and secure operation has not been proven or tested.
+This is to prevent malfunctions.
+Examples of environmental conditions are voltage, clock frequency, temperature, or external energy fields.